domRiddle/ASF/Command-line-arguments.md

 Due to the nature of this property, it's also possible to set expected path by declaring `ASF_PATH` environment variable, which may be more appropriate for people that would want to avoid sensitive details in the process arguments.

+If you're considering using this command-line argument for running multiple instances of ASF, consider reading our **[compatibility page](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Compatibility#multiple-instances)** on this manner.

 Examples:

 ```shell